Welcome to my Home Page

 Algebra of Owls

-Anthologies - my work is included in the following:
+Anthologies - my poetry and short stories are included in the following:

 Virginia Warbey Anthology (2010),

 Soul Feathers Macmillan Anthology, Indigo Dreams Publishing (2012),

 Hildegard : visions & inspiration, edited by Gabriel Griffin Wyvern Works (2014),